zangrafx/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

   * If so, what libraries have you used?
 * Explain "hoisting".
 * Describe event bubbling.
-* What's the difference between an "attribute" and a "property"?
 * Why is extending built-in JavaScript objects not a good idea?
-* Difference between document load event and document DOMContentLoaded event?
 * What is the difference between `==` and `===`?
 * Explain the same-origin policy with regards to JavaScript.
 * Make this work: